hidwoc/jadu-mart/README.md

 - Back End

-  - Admin will be able to DELETE dishes
   - Customers will be able to create and log into their own accounts
   - Add Orders table to save past orders via submitted baskets
   - Expand Dishes to offer different sizes available for purchase (ex.
 4oz, 8oz, 16oz)